Harris TV interview in West Virginia provokes flare-up with Manchin

 The episode also reflects the perilous landscape facing Harris as she seeks to build her brand for a potential second run at the presidency.

 The television interview was among Harris’s first solo forays in the early weeks of the Biden administration.
-In most of her events so far, she has flanked Biden, looking on as he signs executive orders and joining him for the President’s Daily Brief on national security matters.
+In most of her events so far, she has flanked Biden, looking on as he has signed executive orders and joining him for the President’s Daily Brief on national security matters.

-To seek the presidency, Harris would probably face many of the same struggles that have confronted generations of Democrats as they try to make inroads in blue-collar, industrial areas, including Appalachian communities like the one she addressed Thursday.
+In seeking the presidency, Harris would probably face many of the same struggles that have confronted generations of Democrats as they have tried to make inroads in blue-collar, industrial areas, including Appalachian communities like the one she addressed Thursday.

 Harris’s appearance seemed to be part of an effort to pressure moderate senators, since she also spoke to a news station in Arizona, home to Sen. Kyrsten Sinema, who like Manchin is a centrist Democrat.